 Trevor Haynes Edward H. Kernaghan

-Robert J. Herdman David Olsson
+Robert J. Herdman Steven Stein

-Minaz Kassam Steven Stein

 Barbara J. Kelley Robert Wagemakers

+Leilani Latimer Brian Hedges

-If for any reason any of the proposed nominees does not stand for election or is unable to serve as such, the management designees, if named as proxy, reserve the right to vote for any other nominee in their sole discretion unless you have specified in your proxy that your common shares are to be withheld from voting on the proposed nominee who does not stand for election.
+If for any reason any of the proposed nominees does not stand for election or is unable to serve as such, the management designees, if named as proxy, reserve the right to vote for any other nominee in their sole discretion unless you have specified in your proxy that your Common Shares are to be withheld from voting on the proposed nominee who does not stand for election.

-The following information relating to the nominees as directors is based partly on our records and partly on information received by our company from the nominees and sets forth the names and province/state and country of residence of all of the persons nominated for election as directors, the periods during which they have served as directors, their principal occupations or employments during the five (5) preceding years and the approximate number of common shares beneficially owned, or controlled or directed, directly or indirectly, by each of them as of March 8, 2018.
+The following information relating to the nominees as directors is based partly on our records and partly on information received by our Company from the nominees and sets forth the names and province/state and country of residence of all of the persons nominated for election as directors, the periods during which they have served as directors, their principal occupations or employments during the five (5) preceding years and the approximate number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by each of them as of March 18, 2021.

-Name, Province/State and Country of Residence Director Since (3) Principal Occupation During the Five Preceding Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Trevor Haynes Alberta, Canada October 7, 2009 Chairman, President and Chief Executive Officer of Black Diamond Group Limited.
-3,265,903 Robert J. Herdman (1) Alberta, Canada March 7, 2012 Independent businessman since July 1, 2010 and prior thereto, Partner of PricewaterhouseCoopers LLP (accounting firm).
-Nil Minaz Kassam (1) Alberta, Canada November 11, 2009 Managing Partner of Kassam Chartered Accountancy (formerly Kassam and Company Chartered Accountants).
-224,466 Barbara J. Kelley (2) Colorado, United States May 3, 2016 Independent businesswoman since May 2015 and prior thereto, Executive Director of the Colorado Department of Regulatory Agencies.
-Nil Edward H. Kernaghan (1) Ontario, Canada March 8, 2018 Executive Vice President at Kernaghan & Partners Ltd. since January 2015.
+Name, Province/State and Country of Residence Director Since (1) Principal Occupation During the Five Preceding Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Trevor Haynes Alberta, Canada October 7, 2009 Chairman, President and Chief Executive Officer of Black Diamond Group Limited.
+3,917,087 Brian Hedges (3) Ontario, Canada March 4, 2021 Board of Directors of Russel Metals Inc. (since 2009).
+President & Chief Executive Officer (2008-2009) and Chief Financial Officer (1994-2007) of Russel Metals Inc. 20,000 Robert J. Herdman (2) Alberta, Canada March 7, 2012 Independent businessman since July 1, 2010 and prior thereto, Partner of PricewaterhouseCoopers LLP (accounting firm).
+Nil Barbara J. Kelley (3) Colorado, United States May 3, 2016 Independent businesswoman since May 2015 and prior thereto, Executive Director of the Colorado Department of Regulatory Agencies.
+Nil Edward H. Kernaghan (2) Ontario, Canada March 8, 2018 Executive Vice President at Kernaghan & Partners Ltd. since January 2015.
 Senior Investment Advisor at Chippingham Financial Group (formerly Kernaghan Securities Ltd.) since 2001.
-9,154,000
+8,592,800 Leilani Latimer (3) California, United States March 4, 2021 Interim Chief Commercial & Marketing Officer of Fair Trade, US, (since January 2021) and Strategic Advisor of WallKom International (since August 2020) prior thereto, Chief Marketing & Commercial Officer of Earlens Corporation and 25 years of experience in various senior management positions with Sabre Inc. Nil

-Name, Province/State and Country of Residence Director Since (3) Principal Occupation During the Five Preceding Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly David Olsson (2) Victoria, Australia January 1, 2014 Senior China Practice Consultant to King & Wood Mallesons, a law firm, since July 2013 and prior thereto, Senior Partner of King & Wood Mallesons.
-Nil Steven Stein Alberta, Canada October 7, 2009 Independent businessman since January 1, 2017; President, Logistics of Black Diamond Group Limited from October 22, 2014 until December 31, 2016; Executive Vice President and Chief Operating Officer of Black Diamond Group Limited from January 1, 2012 until October 22, 2014 and prior thereto, Vice President and Chief Operating Officer of Black Diamond Group Limited.
-1,012,780 Robert Wagemakers (1)(2) Alberta, Canada November 11, 2009 Independent businessman since July 31, 2012; Special Consultant to Nabors Drilling, a division of Nabors Canada, from July 31, 2011 to July 30, 2012 and prior thereto, Vice President, Marketing of Nabors Drilling.
+Name, Province/State and Country of Residence Director Since (1) Principal Occupation During the Five Preceding Years Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly Steven Stein Alberta, Canada October 7, 2009 Independent businessman since September 2019.
+Director since March 2019 and Consultant for Terra Water Systems Inc. since September 2019.
+Director of Operations, Purdy & Partners Inc., a private equity fund, from November 2018 to September 2019.
+President, Logistics of Black Diamond Group Limited from October 22, 2014 until December 31, 2016.
+1,015,280 Robert Wagemakers ^{(2 (4)} Alberta, Canada November 11, 2009 Independent businessman since July 31, 2013.
 648,511

-- (1) Member of our Audit Committee. - (2) Member of our Compensation, Nominating and Corporate Governance Committee. - (3) Black Diamond Income Fund (the "Fund") was reorganized and restructured into our company on December 31, 2009 (the "Conversion").
+Black Diamond Income Fund (the "Fund") was reorganized and restructured into our Company on December 31, 2009 (the "Conversion").
 The Fund was managed by Black Diamond Group Inc. (the "Manager") until the Conversion.
-Prior to the Conversion, Messrs.
-Kassam and Wagemakers were directors of the Manager since June 2006.
+Prior to the Conversion, Mr. Wagemakers was a director of the Manager since June 2006.
 Messrs.
-Haynes and Stein are and have been directors of the Manager since June 2006. - (4) We do not have an Executive Committee.
+Haynes and Stein are and have been directors of the Manager since June 2006.
+Momber of our Audit Committee